Aliases for RARB Gene

 GeneCards Summary for RARB Gene

-RARB (Retinoic Acid Receptor, Beta) is a Protein Coding gene.
+RARB (Retinoic Acid Receptor Beta) is a Protein Coding gene.
 Diseases associated with RARB include microphthalmia, syndromic 12 and chromosome 3p deletion.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein complex binding.
-An important paralog of this gene is NR1I2.
+An important paralog of this gene is NR4A2.

 UniProtKB/Swiss-Prot for RARB Gene

 Receptor for retinoic acid.
 Retinoic acid receptors bind as heterodimers to their target response elements in response to their ligands, all-trans or 9-cis retinoic acid, and regulate gene expression in various biological processes.
 The RXR/RAR heterodimers bind to the retinoic acid response elements (RARE) composed of tandem 5-AGGTCA-3 sites known as DR1-DR5.
 In the absence or presence of hormone ligand, acts mainly as an activator of gene expression due to weak binding to corepressors.
 In concert with RARG, required for skeletal growth, matrix homeostasis and growth plate function.

 Retinoic acid receptors (RARs) are nuclear hormone receptors of the NR1B class, which function as heterodimers with retinoid X receptors (RXRs).
 There are three distinct RAR subtypes: RARalpha, present in most tissue types; and RARbeta and RARgamma, with more selective expression.